Skip to content

 7. Tusayan Ruin

-Excavated in 1930, the Tusayan Ruin is a major archaeological site of an indigenous town from the 1100s.
+Excavated in 1930, the Tusayan Ruin is a primary archaeological site of an indigenous town from the 1100s.
 It is one of the more than 4,000 recorded historic sites in the Grand Canyon.
 It is thought that around 20 people lived in the town for over 800 years.

-The Tusayan Ruin also features a museum where guests can learn more about the town and the people who lived there.
+The Tusayan Ruin also features a museum where guests can learn more about the town and the people who live there.
 It is a spectacular snippet of history and a must-see for any trip to the Grand Canyon.

 Grand Canyon 5